caderek/benny/README.md

   /**
    * This will save the results to a file.
    * You can pass an options object.
    *
+   * You can use this function multiple times
+   * if you need multiple output files with different options.
+   *
    * By default saves to benchmark/results/<ISO-DATE-TIME>.json
    */